This topic describes how to automate builds using Cloud Build and Cloud Source Repositories.

 To use a Dockerfile for your build configuration, you'll need to specify the Dockerfile directory and supply a name for the resulting image.

-docker build command that your build will execute and a summary of the trigger
+docker build command that your build executes and a summary of the trigger

 Using a build config file